stone-alex/EliteIntel/README.md

 **✅ Local off-line private LLMs are now supported** [Installing local LLM](https://github.com/stone-alex/EliteIntel/wiki/Install-Local-LLM)

-- If you do not have the hardware to run your local LLM you can use cloud LLM from Claude, xAI or Open AI but that comes with a small fee. (about $6 a month)
-  [**Real life Cloud LLM cost breakdown**](https://github.com/stone-alex/EliteIntel/wiki/LLM-Real-Live-Cost)
+- If you do not have the hardware to run your local LLM you can use cloud LLM from Claude, xAI, Google, or Open AI but that comes with a small fee. (about $6 a month) [**Real life Cloud LLM cost breakdown**](https://github.com/stone-alex/EliteIntel/wiki/LLM-Real-Live-Cost)